manijs82/Worms-3D/README.md

 Target grade -> VG

-A build of the game is included in the repository alongside the project files.
+A build of the game is included in the repository (zip file) alongside the project files.

+The controls are mentioned in the settings panel of the game.

 ### Implemented small VG features
 - Main menu + Game over